Hypernetworks: cluster synchronisation is a higher-order effect: Hypergraph fibrations

-We begin by defining hypergraph fibrations.
-The definition is almost identical to the one for classical networks. \begin{defi}[Hypergraph fibration] Consider two hypernetworks $\NN=(V,H,s,t)$ and $\NN'=(V',H',s',t')$ and let $\phi\colon\NN\to\NN'$ be a map such that \begin{enumerate}[label=\textbf{\arabic*}.] \item $\phi$ sends vertices to vertices, i.e., $\phi(v)\in V'$ for all $v\in V$; \item $\phi$ sends hyperedges to hyperedges, i.e., $\phi(h)\in H'$ for all $h\in H$; \item $\phi$ preserves the types of vertices and hyperedges, i.e, $\phi(v)$ and $v$ as well as $\phi(h)$ and $h$ are of the same type respectively for all $v\in V$ and $h\in H$; \item $\phi$ sends the source vertices $s(h)\in V^k$ of a hyperedge $h\in H$ to the source vertices $s'(\phi(h))\in (V')^k$ of its image $\phi(h)\in H'$ and respects their order, i.e., $s'(\phi(h)) = (s'_1(\phi(h)), \dotsc, s'_k(\phi(h))) = (\phi(s_1(h)), \dotsc, \phi(s_k(h)))$; \item $\phi$ sends the unique target vertex of a hyperedge to the unique target vertex of its image, i.e., $t'(\phi(h)) = \phi(t(h))$ for all $h\in H$; \item and for every vertex $v\in V$, the restriction $\phi|_{t^{-1}(v)} \colon t^{-1}(v) \to (t')^{-1}(\phi(v))$ is a type-preserving bijection of hyperedges. \end{enumerate} Then $\phi$ is called a \emph{hypergraph fibration} or a \emph{fibration of hypernetworks}. \end{defi} \begin{remk}\mbox{} \begin{enumerate}[label=\textbf{\arabic*}.] \item We chose the name hyper\emph{graph} fibration in order to highlight that these maps are a generalization of \emph{graph} fibrations even though the objects that are mapped are called hyper\emph{networks}. \item Note that \ref{enum:source} is well-defined since hyperedges of the same type have the same order.
-In particular, the existence of a hypergraph fibration $\phi\colon\NN\to\NN'$ implies that the order of $\NN'$ is equal to or greater than the order of $\NN$. \item Point \ref{enum:fibration} is also referred to as the \emph{fibration property} of the map $\phi$. \end{enumerate} \end{remk}
+We begin by defining hypergraph fibrations (instead of hypernetwork fibrations to highlight the generalisation of graph fibrations).
+The definition \noter{generalises the one for classical networks, that is, hypernetworks of order one (cf. Def.
+4.1.1 in \cite{DeVille.2015} and Def.
+4.2 in \cite{Nijholt.2016})}. \begin{definition}[Hypergraph fibration] Let $\phi\colon\NN\to\NN'$ be a map between two hypernetworks $\NN=(V,H,s,t)$ and $\NN'=(V',H',s',t')$ such that \begin{enumerate}[label=\textbf{\arabic*}.] \item $\phi$ sends vertices to vertices, i.e., $\phi(v)\in V'$ for all $v\in V$; \item $\phi$ sends hyperedges to hyperedges, i.e., $\phi(h)\in H'$ for all $h\in H$; \item $\phi$ preserves the types of vertices and hyperedges, i.e, $\phi(v)$ and $v$ as well as $\phi(h)$ and $h$ are of the same type respectively for all $v\in V$ and $h\in H$; \item $\phi$ sends the source vertices $s(h)\in V^k$ of a hyperedge $h\in H$ to the source vertices $s'(\phi(h))\in (V')^k$ of its image $\phi(h)\in H'$ and respects their order, i.e., $s'(\phi(h)) = (s'_1(\phi(h)), \dotsc, s'_k(\phi(h))) = (\phi(s_1(h)), \dotsc, \phi(s_k(h)))$; \item $\phi$ sends the unique target vertex of a hyperedge to the unique target vertex of its image, i.e., $t'(\phi(h)) = \phi(t(h))$ for all $h\in H$; \item and for every vertex $v\in V$, the restriction $\phi|_{t^{-1}(v)} \colon t^{-1}(v) \to (t')^{-1}(\phi(v))$ is a type-preserving bijection of hyperedges. \end{enumerate} Then $\phi$ is called a \emph{hypergraph fibration} or a \emph{fibration of hypernetworks}. \end{definition} \begin{remk}\mbox{} \begin{enumerate}[label=\textbf{\arabic*}.] \item Note that \ref{enum:source} is well-defined since hyperedges of the same type have the same order.
+In particular, the existence of a hypergraph fibration $\phi\colon\NN\to\NN'$ implies that the order of $\NN'$ is equal to or greater than the order of $\NN$ \noter{(note that the order of $\NN'$ may be strictly larger than that of $\NN$ if $\phi$ is not surjective.)} \item Point \ref{enum:fibration} is also referred to as the \emph{fibration property} of the map $\phi$. \end{enumerate} \end{remk}

 \begin{ex} Let $\NN$ be the hypernetwork in \Cref{fig:running_ex} from our running example (\Cref{smallexample}).
 Furthermore, consider the second hypernetwork $\NN'$ as depicted in \Cref{fig:running_ex_quotient}.
 Any map $\phi\colon\NN\to\NN'$ that sends the three circular vertices $v_0,v_1$ and $v_2$ to the circular vertex $v_0$, the two square vertices $w_0$ and $w_1$ to the square vertex $w_0$, all \textsf{\textbf{light grey}} and \textsf{\textbf{grey}} hyperedges of order $1$ to the \textsf{\textbf{light grey}} and \textsf{\textbf{grey}} hyperedges of order $1$ respectively, the $3$ \textsf{\textbf{purple}} hyperedges of order $2$ that target the square vertex $w_0$ bijectively to the $3$ \textsf{\textbf{purple}} hyperedges of order $2$, and the $3$ \textsf{\textbf{purple}} hyperedges of order $2$ that target the square vertex $w_1$ bijectively to the $3$ \textsf{\textbf{purple}} hyperedges of order $2$, is a hypergraph fibration. \end{ex}